sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-27_the-mandala-graph-for-rishi-sharing.md

 +++
-title = "The maNDala graph forxa0R^iShi-sharing"
+title = "The maNDala graph for R^iShi-sharing"

 +++
 The strict R^ishi-sharing graph between the 10 RV maNDalas (click on